checkersurpheblia/subsurfacesee/README_litho-select.md

 With that, let's get to the code.
 This MATLAB script is pretty simple.
 You run litho_select.m with the required input file ('W5_EC.txt') in the working directory wherever litho_select.m resides and is running.
+Also, make sure you have the text file 'HAY_1_Vs_LOG10R_ST.txt' residing in the present working directory.
+This text file derives from previous research and provides an emperical data that facilitates the calculation of S-wave velocity from EC.

 When the well-log is displayed, note that the vertical axis is in meters and the lateral axis in LOG10 of resistivity (NOT EC).